Category: Federal Military Filing Info

 The information on these documents is then used by the scammers to commit identity theft.
 Typically, identity thieves use someone's personal data to empty the victim's financial accounts, run up charges on the victim's existing credit cards or apply for new loans, credit cards, services or benefits in the victim's name.

-For more information on phishing scamms, please see Susicious e-Mails and Identity Theft.
+For more information on phishing scams, please see Suspicious e-Mails and Identity Theft.

 Tax Laws Affecting the Military

-These tax laws provide some special benefts for active members of the U.S. Armed Forces, including those serving in combat zones.
+These tax laws provide some special benefits for active members of the U.S. Armed Forces, including those serving in combat zones.

 - First Time Homebuyer Credit- There are special benefits for members of the military and certain other federal employees serving outside the United States.

 - Economic Stimulus Payments: Especially for Military Combat Personnel- Information on the economic stimulus payments for members of the military serving in a combat zone.

 - 2008 New Law: Additional Military Families to Get Stimulus Payments This Fall

 - Military Family Tax Relief Act of 2003- Tax breaks related to military service, including two provisions that may require amended returns.